 - Colorado's school finance act provides subscriptions to K-3 reading assessments for school districts.
 Close to half of Colorado students participate in the program.
 Following the 2020-21 school year, CDE analyzed reading outcomes for participating schools, which revealed an overall increase of 9% in the number of students who were scoring below benchmark at the beginning of the year when compared to 2018-2019.
-These results improved only slightly throughout the school year with the end of year results showing an increase of 6% from 2018-2019. - For the 2020-21 school year, Colorado required administrations of English language arts/literacy (ELA) in CMAS grades 3, 5, 7, and PSAT/SAT in grades 9 through 11.
-Math was required in CMAS grades 4, 6 and 8, and PSAT/SAT in grades 9 through 11. - CDE considered CMAS statewide assessment results.
-Data indicated: - Drops in the percentage of students who scored at Met/Exceeded Expectations in grades 4 and 6 math fell to a level not previously seen on CMAS math scores (since 2015).
-Grade 8 has experienced a shift in testing population over the last couple of administrations which does not allow for comparisons to be made across years.
+These results improved only slightly throughout the school year with the end of year results showing an increase of 6% from 2018-2019. - CDE considered CMAS statewide assessment results.
+Data indicated: - O Drops in the percentage of students who scored at Met/Exceeded Expectations in grades 4 and 6 math fell to a level not previously seen on CMAS math scores (since 2015).
+Grade 8 has experienced a shift in testing population over the last couple of administrations which does not allow for comparisons to be made across years. - Decreases in the percentage of students who scored at Met/Exceeded Expectations in English language arts (ELA) in grades 3, 5 and 7 that are consistent with levels from 3 to 5 years ago.

-- Decreases in the percentage of students who scored at Met/Exceeded Expectations in English language arts (ELA) in grades 3, 5 and 7 that are consistent with levels from 3 to 5 years ago. - Black and Hispanic student groups were disproportionately impacted compared to the White student group. - English learners e.g., (non-English proficient and limited English proficient) were disproportionately impacted compared to counterparts.
+- Black and Hispanic student groups were disproportionately impacted compared to the White student group. - English learners e.g., (non-English proficient and limited English proficient) were disproportionately impacted compared to counterparts.
 Significant decreases in English proficiency were also evident in ACCESS results (Colorado's English language proficiency assessment) in elementary and middle school. - Where reduction in gaps were identified between genders, it was due to the disproportionate impact on females compared to males. - Additional information is provided in Table 1A. - CDE considered PSAT/SAT statewide assessment results: - As a group, testers were higher achieving than non-testers based on their individual prior achievement on state assessments; however, data indicated a decrease in math achievement based on percent met/exceeded expectations (met College Board College and Career Readiness Benchmark) in grades 9 and 11. - CDE analyzed student state assessment data using baseline growth data.
 In summary, baseline growth data indicated an overall decrease most significantly in mathematics, for English Learners, students with a disability, and both Black and Hispanic students. - In terms of statewide enrollment, the October 2020 student enrollment count showed a 3.3% decrease in enrollment in Colorado K-12 public schools as compared to October 2019, the first decrease in year-to-year enrollment in over three decades.
 There were 30,024 fewer students in preschool through 12th grade, with total statewide enrollment for preschool to 12th grade at 883,199 students.
 The largest decreases were in the earlier grades with 8,009 fewer students in preschool for a 23.3% drop and 5,800 fewer kindergartners for a 9.1% decrease.
 An estimated 13,833 fewer first through fifth graders were counted in Colorado schools in 2020 compared to 2019-a 4.2% drop.
 Among races and ethnicities, white students had the highest number change with 19,759 fewer students in 2020 compared to 2019, a 4.1% decline.
 American Indian or Alaska native had the highest percent drop with 5.9% fewer students in 2020 than in 2019.
 The number of students reported as homeschooled doubled with 15,773 students counted in the fall of 2020 compared to 7,880 in 2019.
 A total of 32,034 students registered in formal online educational programs this year-9,586 more students than 2019 or a 43% increase.
 Approximately 140 of the state's 178 school districts reported drops in enrollment with nearly 40 districts reporting increasing enrollment.